alexanderw885/Uni-things/01-School/CSC 226 - Algorithms and data structures/Dynamic programming.md

 ### Memoization

-If a "sub-problem" is reused at anytime, compute it only once and store the result (memorize it) Solve the small problems first, then solve the large problem after. for this to work, the problem must have the following properties:
+If a "sub-problem" is reused at anytime, compute it only once and store the result (memoize it) Solve the small problems first, then solve the large problem after. for this to work, the problem must have the following properties: